cds-hooks/docs/docs/hooks/order-start.md

 `encounterId` | REQUIRED | No | *string* |  The FHIR `Encounter.id` of the current encounter in context

 ## Prefetch
-CDS clients should consider including the patient's current active problems, current medication list, lab results, and allergy/intolerance information as prefetch data.
+CDS clients should consider including the patient's current active problems, current medication list, lab results, allergy/intolerance and patient goal information as prefetch data.
 Given that these items will necessarily vary, they should all be considered as optional values.

 Field | Type | Description
 ----- | ---- | ----